Common tasks - Operating System

 3. Provide a name for the backup.

-4. Choose full or partial.
+4. Choose Full backup or Partial backup.

 5. Optionally, enable password protection.